Staycation activities for the perfect May half term

 Guest blog by Penny from Away with the Kids

-School holidays are now in full swing!
+School holidays are on the horizon!
 Is your diary jam-packed with activities to recharge and reconnect?
-Or are you starting to wonder what to do with another week to go, a house full of rampaging little ones and zero plans?
+Or are you starting to wonder what to do with a week, a house full of rampaging little ones and zero plans?
 Don’t worry, we’ve got you covered.
 We’ve pulled together some simple ideas for holiday fun that will (hopefully!) lead to some quality family time together.

 Spin the activities wheel

-If you’re staying at The Grove this Easter holidays, there’s no reason why you can’t create a special activities wheel to avoid any quibbles over your schedule.
+If you’re staying at The Grove this May half term, there’s no reason why you can’t create a special activities wheel to avoid any quibbles over your schedule.
 Include a visit to the Walled Garden, a dip in the kid’s pool, and an adventure in the woodland.

 Ornithology is getting trendy again, so dust off your binoculars and get twitching.
 If you’re within reach of the countryside or coast, take a trip and see how many different species you can spot.
 Little tots will love identifying common garden birds from the kitchen window – or get into the garden and make your own hide to peep out from.
 The RSPB website has lots of great resources, including an easy-to-use bird identifier.